 ANSWER: HPV stands for the Human Papillomavirus.
-It can cause genital warts, or it can cause cancer of the cervix.
+It can cause genital warts, or it can cause cancer of the cervix and many other types of cancer (vaginal, vulvar, anal, penile, oropharyngeal.
+Also can cause other types of warts depending on they type of HPV strain.)
 There is no HPV test for a penis - a person with a penis will only know if they have it if they notice visible warts or a sexual partner notifies them of possible exposure.